Amid calls to abolish ICE, investigators knock agency's detention center inspections

 The report was issued as some Democrats and advocacy groups have been calling for the abolishment of ICE, an agency created after the Sept.
 11, 2001, terrorist attacks and the abolishment of the Immigration and Naturalization Service.

-The push for a scrapping of ICE — that originated as ICE stepped up its arrests of immigrants in the country unlawfully — has intensified amid backlash over the Trump administration’s forced separation of children on the border, which President Donald Trump has since suspended through executive order.
+The push for a scrapping of ICE — that originated as the agency stepped up its arrests of immigrants in the country unlawfully — has intensified amid backlash over the Trump administration’s forced separation of children on the border, which President Donald Trump has since suspended through executive order.

-In an interview with Fox News, Acting ICE Director Thomas Homan, who was to retire Friday, pushed back on the calls for ICE’s abolishment saying those calling for it need to educate themselves because it is Border Patrol not ICE who actually make the separations.
+In an interview with Fox News, Acting ICE Director Thomas Homan, who was to retire Friday, pushed back on the calls for ICE’s abolishment, saying those calling for it need to educate themselves because it is the Border Patrol and not ICE that actually makes the separations.

 He noted that ICE has arrested 5,000 criminals who are immigrants and that it spent millions to help “shut down” the opioid crisis and cross-border crime.